Calculator-Online.net

 In biological terms:

-“The number of individual alleles of a certain type of gene that represents a variant in a population is termed as allele frequency”.
+“The number of individual alleles of a certain type of gene that represents a variant in a population is termed allele frequency.”

 Genotype Frequency:

-“The percentage of individuals in a population that contains a specific genotype is termed as genotype frequency”.
+“The percentage of individuals in a population that carry a specific genotype is termed genotype frequency.”

-Genotype frequencies represent the distribution of specific genetic variation in a population.
-Now you must think about how to calculate genotype frequency, you do not need to think about more since we provide you with an online genotype frequency calculator to perform calculations quickly.
+Genotype frequencies show the distribution of specific genetic variations in a population.
+If you are wondering how to calculate genotype frequency, you can use our online genotype frequency calculator to get accurate results quickly.

 Phenotype Frequency:

-“The specific number of individuals in a population that have a particular observable trait or phenotype is known as phenotype frequency”.
+“The proportion of individuals in a population that exhibit a particular observable trait or phenotype is known as phenotype frequency.”

-Whether you want to know how to calculate phenotype frequency instantly, you can use our phenotype frequency calculator which performs calculations in a couple of seconds.
+If you want to calculate phenotype frequency quickly, you can use our Phenotype Frequency Calculator, which provides results in seconds.

 Gene Frequency:

-“The ratio of a specified allele in a population to the total number of alleles at its genetic locus is termed as gene frequency”
+“The ratio of a specific allele to the total number of alleles at its genetic locus in a population is termed gene frequency.”

 How to Calculate Allele Frequency?

-• p² represents the frequency of people that contain two healthy alleles.
-Also, it is known as homozygous dominant (AA)
+• represents the frequency of individuals with two healthy alleles, also called homozygous dominant (AA).

-• 2pq represents the frequency of people who own one healthy and one impaired gene: the carriers.
-It is also expressed as heterozygous (Aa)
+• 2pq represents the frequency of individuals with one healthy and one mutant allele, known as carriers or heterozygous (Aa).

-• q² represents the frequency of people that have two impaired genes: the people with the disease and also termed as homozygous recessive (aa).
+• represents the frequency of individuals with two mutant alleles, also called homozygous recessive (aa).

 Solved Example:

-A person has a specific disease, and his wife is also a carrier of a certain disease.
-He wants to know what’s the probability that he’s a carrier too if homozygotes have 55, heterozygotes contain 54, and rare homozygotes are 5.
-How to find allele frequency?
+A person has a specific disease, and his wife is a carrier of the same disease.
+He wants to know the probability that he is also a carrier, given the following: homozygotes = 55, heterozygotes = 54, and rare homozygotes = 5.
+How do we find the allele frequency?

 Solution: